 Some research backs their claims.
-A report from the University of California, Berkeley says that sports drinks might be better than water for children and athletes who engage in prolonged, vigorous physical activity for over one hour, especially in hot conditions.
+A report from the University of California at Berkeley says that sports drinks might be better than water for children and athletes who engage in prolonged, vigorous physical activity for more than one hour, especially in hot conditions.

 So, what about use of sports drinks for the average person?

-In fact, Berkeley researchers say the sugar in sports drinks may be contributing to the child obesity epidemic by increasing their caloric intake.
+In fact, Berkeley researchers say the sugar in sports drinks may be contributing to the child obesity epidemic by increasing caloric intake.

-For people who are less active, getting extra sugar and sodium throughout the day is not necessary, nor recommended.
-The extra calories from a sports drink could contribute to weight gain, and the extra sodium could increase the risk of high blood pressure over time.
+For people who are less active, getting extra sugar and sodium throughout the day isn’t necessary or recommended.
+The extra calories from a sports drink could contribute to weight gain.
+The extra sodium could increase the risk of high blood pressure over time.

-A researcher who has worked with Gatorade in the past told NPR that Gatorade shouldn’t be singled out as the “bad guy,” but that parents need to evaluate sugar consumption from all sources when helping their child make the healthiest decisions.
+A researcher who’s worked with Gatorade in the past told NPR that Gatorade shouldn’t be singled out as the “bad guy.”
+She emphasized that parents need to evaluate sugar consumption from all sources when helping their child make the healthiest decisions.